top of page

 I could see it breathing.
 Its little body was rising and falling with each breath, but it wasn’t moving—just frozen.
 I told it, "You’re just knocked out for a bit.
 You’re going to be alright."

 I held my Reiki hands over it and sent it healing energy.
-"Stay there as long as you need to," in a loud whisper.
+"Stay there as long as you need to," I whispered.

 The attendants went back inside to finish the battery process, but I stayed outside—crying for this bird.
 "You’re going to be OK," I kept saying.